GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/17_spherical_models.md

 :alt: Basic Starter Tutorial section 17 highres result.
 :align: center

 Basic Starter Tutorial section 17 high resolution result.
-This has 4 times the resolution then the grid file above.
+This has 4 times the resolution than the grid file above.
 Note that you can see the Earth's curvature!
 ```